PolusAI/microjson/docs/pydantic.md

 #### GeometryCollection

+A coordinate system for MicroJSON features or feature collections.

+::: microjson.model.Multiscale

+#### GeometryCollection

 A collection of multiple geometries.

-::: microjson.model.GeometryCollection
+From geojson-pydantic(https://developmentseed.org/geojson-pydantic/), included here for reference.

 #### Feature

-Represents a GeoJSON feature object.
+Represents a GeoJSON feature object, from geojson-pydantic(https://developmentseed.org/geojson-pydantic/), included here for reference.

-::: microjson.model.Feature

 #### FeatureCollection

-Represents a GeoJSON feature collection.
+Represents a GeoJSON feature collection, from geojson-pydantic(https://developmentseed.org/geojson-pydantic/), included here for reference.

-::: microjson.model.FeatureCollection

 #### GeoJSON